bdebye/cavity-resonator/README.md

 ---

 **Note**: This solver is optimized for performance-critical applications in computational electromagnetics.
-The vectorized matrix assembly and efficient basis function evaluation make it suitable for large-scale cavity analysis.
+The analytical matrix assembly eliminates numerical integration overhead while providing exact results, making it ideal for large-scale cavity analysis with guaranteed accuracy.